 Dundee has 48 hours to change the world

-The Global Service Jam movement began in 2011 and has grown ever since, with over 120 locations and nearly 3,000 people taking part around the world last year.
-Dundee participated for the first time in 2013 and hosted the 9th largest jam in the world.
-With around 70 participants, the Dundee event had more attendees than either Los Angeles or New York, and was the biggest jam in Scotland, and only second to London in the UK.
+The Global Service Jam movement began in 2011 and has grown ever since, with over 120 locations and nearly 3,000 people taking part each year.
+In 2015, Dundee hosted the 9th largest jam in the world, second only to London in the UK and with more attendees than either Los Angeles or New York.

-Like a music jam, a design jam is also about improvisation and working fast and risk-free to try out new ideas and new ways of working, all while generating a buzz of excitement through connecting with other ‘jammers’ around the globe using various social networks.
+Like a music jam, a design jam is also about improvisation and working fast and risk free to try out new ideas and new ways of working, all while generating a buzz of excitement through connecting with other ‘jammers’ all around the globe using various social networks.